SebastianThomas/SebastianThomas/README.md

 - `express.js` for Backend and
 - a MariaDB Database.

-Furthermore, I had fun playing around with other technologies, so that I dockerized our app, so that the different applications we used can simply be deployed together.
+Furthermore, I had fun playing around with other technologies, so that I **dockerized** our app, for the different applications we used can simply be deployed together.
 With docker, it was then not too difficult to build a CI workflow with GitHub Actions.

 Lastly, my honorable informatics teacher began to throw around words like redis, S3 and others, and so I tried to include all of these technologies.
 - S3 is used as file storage for the projects.
 It is, running in a docker container (within the compose network) much easier to use than, e.g., an own FTP-file-server.